tyboyd02/morpheus-ansible-phpIPAM/README.md

 **File Template**

 Next, we will take advantage of Morpheus file templates to automatically add the phpIPAM configuration.
-To do this go to File Templates section under the library templates.
+To do this go to the File Templates section under the library templates.

 File Name: phpipam.conf
 File path: /etc/apache2/sites-available